SolarSistim/Quickdash/README.md

 - Global search feature allows searching Google, or other specified search engine, and filters the links you've configured.
 - JSON powered links list (YAML detractors eat your heart out)
 - PNG icons (No icon library is loaded)
+- Front-end app only: No back-end server required; just pop it onto your favorite webserver.

 # Icons